aaronstevens/aaronstevens.github.io/03-current-and-past-projects.md

 permalink: current-and-past-projects/
 ---

-Here you can find a few projects I've done, mainly as a hobby or when I needed something to work in a certain way.
+Here you can find a few projects I've done (in chronological order), mainly as a hobby or when I needed something to work in a certain way.

 ### This Jekyll Blog!